| Getting your Trinity Audio player ready... |

 The Wharton School of Business at the University of Pennsylvania has one of the most well-known MBA programs in the world — and one of the most highly ranked.
-The M7 school was ranked #2 among full-time MBA programs on U.S. News’ 2022 list of the Best Business Schools (Stanford took the #1 slot).
+The M7 school was ranked #1 among full-time MBA programs on U.S. News’ 2025 list of the Best Business Schools.
 In fact, Wharton has consistently landed in the top 5 of MBA rankings in recent years.
 So, it’s no surprise that MBA admissions at Wharton is a very competitive process.
-Having an impressive GMAT score can be an important factor in making your application stand out among the pack.
+Having an impressive GMAT score can be an important factor in making your application stand out in the pack.

-In this article, we’ll take a look at the average GMAT scores of MBA students at the University of Pennsylvania’s Wharton School, as well as other key aspects of the Wharton MBA class profile, and discuss some criteria for determining what GMAT score you need to apply to Wharton.
+In this article, we’ll take a look at the average GMAT scores of MBA students at the University of Pennsylvania’s Wharton School.
+We’ll also look at other key aspects of the Wharton MBA class profile.
+We’ll discuss some criteria for determining what GMAT score you need to apply to Wharton.

 Having an impressive GMAT score can be an important factor in making your application stand out among the pack.